Creating and Cloning Repositories: git init vs git clone

 What Happens Behind the Scenes During Cloning

 When you run git clone, Git performs several steps in sequence to give you a fully functional local copy of the project.
-Understanding what those steps are helps you make sense of the state your repository is in after cloning.
+Understanding what those steps are helps you make sense of the state your repository is in after cloning and builds your mental model of how Git works.

 - Creates a local repository: A fully functional

-.gitdirectory is set up locally with all the metadata Git needs. - Links to the remote automatically: Git registers the source URL as a remote named
+.gitdirectory is set up locally with all the metadata Git needs to manage the project, including branches, tags, and configuration. - Links to the remote automatically: Git registers the source URL as a remote named

 This automatic connection to the remote is one of the key differences between cloning and initializing.
 With git init, you start disconnected and need to add the remote manually.
 With git clone, that link is already in place.
 You can learn more about how remotes work in working with remote repositories.